runemalm/OpenDDD.NET/README.md

             if (!IsEmailVerificationRequested())
                 throw DomainException.InvariantViolation("Email verification hasn't been requested.");

-            # ...
+            /* ... */
         }

-        # ...
+        /* ... */
     }
 }
 ```

 ### Documentation

-Documentation will be provided in this README and also at readthedocs.org by the time this framework has reached the release candidate stage.
-The final documentation will provide both a quick get started guide as well as an in-depth advanced concepts content.
+Documentation is available at [readthedocs](https://opendddnet.readthedocs.io/).

 ### Semantic versioning

-We have chosen the SemVer2.0 policy for versioning of the http api through the primary http adapters.
+We have chosen the SemVer2.0 policy for versioning of the domain model and the primary http adapter of your bounded context.

 In SemVer2.0, *backwards compatible* changes increments the patch- and minor versions, whereas *backwards incompatible* changes increments the major version.